letspesl/tronsr-template/pages/en/BUDGET_EXPENSES.md

-1. Voter Reward : 90% - Reward for holders who contribute to the TRON ecosystem by voting for NEOPLY
+Voter Reward : 100% - Reward for holders who contribute to the TRON ecosystem by voting for NEOPLY
-2. Operation Fee : 10% - Resource cost for SR node server operation and maintenance